wcgordon1/electrical/src/content/jobs/apprentice-electrician-oceanside-id-ms8293.md

 Helix Electric is seeking motivated Apprentice Electricians to join our team in San Jose, CA. This role offers an excellent opportunity to learn and grow in the electrical trade while working on diverse projects across residential, commercial, and industrial sectors.

-#### Key Responsibilities for Apprentice Electrician in San Jose, CA
+#### Key Responsibilities for Apprentice Electrician in Oceanside, CA
 - Assist journeyman electricians in installing, maintaining, and repairing electrical systems
 - Learn to read and interpret electrical blueprints and schematics
 - Help with the installation of wiring, conduits, and electrical fixtures